ShristiSehwag/6_PyAutomated_with_RestAPI/README.md

-# 6. PyAutomated GetNews RestAPI
+# 6. PyAutomated with RestAPI
 API automation testing plays a crucial role in ensuring the robustness and reliability of software applications.

 APIs serve as the building blocks of software in this approach, and their quality directly impacts the application’s overall performance.